Mahesh1138459/AI-ATS-Resume-Checker-with-Google-Gemini-1.5-flash/README.md

-# **Hire Like a Fortune 500: End-to-End ATS with Google Gemini Pro Vision**
+# **Hire Like a Fortune 500: End-to-End ATS with Google Gemini 1.5 Flash**

-Welcome to the **Hire Like a Fortune 500** project, your comprehensive End-to-End Applicant Tracking System (ATS) powered by Google Gemini Pro Vision.
+Welcome to the **Hire Like a Fortune 500** project, your comprehensive End-to-End Applicant Tracking System (ATS) powered by Google Gemini 1.5 Flash.
 This cutting-edge system leverages advanced AI to analyze resumes and provide valuable insights for hiring professionals.
 Whether you want to evaluate a candidate's profile, offer career advice, identify missing keywords, or calculate the percentage match, this tool has you covered.

 ## Getting Started